Zenon-Nowakowski/Zenon-Nowakowski/README.md

 ### Hi there 👋
+- I have been programming in the C family for 5 years
 - I am currently learning 🦀 Rust
 - I am a graduate of 🦁 Texas A&M Commerce
-- I am currently working on a full stack app in C#